-This protocol is based on Mojaloop's Third Party and Financial Service Provider InterOperability Protocol (FSP IOP).
-Third Party allows PISPs to act as a proxy in initiating payments, while allowing for the strong authentication of users.
-FSP IOP enables interoperable financial transactions between a Payer and a Payee, each associated with an Financial Service Provider (FSP), an entity that provides a digital financial service to an end user.
-This protocol does not specify any front-end services between a Payer or Payee and its own FSP; all funds transfer services defined in the protocol are between FSPs.
-FSPs are connected either (a) directly to each other or (b) by a Switch placed between the FSPs to route financial transactions to the correct FSP.
-The protocol also supports participants who are not FSPs, but who may form relationships with FSPs to enable them to request funds transfers or obtain other information about accounts from FSPs.
-These participants are referred to in this document as PISPs (Payment Initiation Service Providers.)
+This protocol is based on IPFI's Third Party , Financial Service Provider InterOperability Protocol (FSP IOP) and Currency Conversion APIs.
+The FSP IOP API enables interoperable financial transactions between a Payer and a Payee, each associated with a Digital Financial Service Provider (DFSP), an entity that provides a digital financial service to an end user.
+This protocol does not specify any front-end services between a Payer or Payee and its own DFSP; all funds transfer services defined in the protocol are between DFSPs.
+DFSPs are connected either (a) directly to each other or (b) by a Switch placed between the DFSPs to route financial transactions to the correct DFSP.
+The protocol also supports participants who are not DFSPs, but who may form relationships with DFSPs to enable them to request funds transfers or obtain other information about accounts from DFSPs.
+These participants are referred to in this document as TPPs (Payment Initiation Service Providers.)
+The Third Party API allows TPPs to act as a proxy in initiating payments, while allowing for the strong authentication of users.
+The Currency Conversion API allows DFSPs to interact with specialised FXPs to convert one currency to another, whether in support of an individual transfer of funds or to provide funds to be used in support of transfers denominated in currencies other than their home currency.
+In cases where currency conversion supports an individual transfer, the protocol allows commitment of the currency conversion to depend on successful commitment of the underlying funds transfer.

 « As the goal of reverse engineering is not to question, modify or complement the currently supported business functionality, and as the Industry Message Set normally offers a real-life solution, the logical analysis will be driven by this solution. » - ISO20022-5:2013